-PURPOSE: To ensure that equipment utilized for the generation, measurement or assessment of

-SCOPE: Applies to all research trials conducted through the University of California Kearney
+- PURPOSE: To ensure that equipment utilized for the generation, measurement or assessment of GLP data is properly operated and maintained. - SCOPE: Applies to all research trials conducted through the University of California Kearney Agricultural Research and Extension IR-4 Field Research Center.